 Installing the code on Linux or macOS

-Installing the NNPDF code requires a system with a recent version of python and either a Linux-based operating system or macOS.
 The code can be installed either with conda or with pip, the former offering a “batteries included” approach where non-python software such as LHAPDF and pandoc will be installed automatically.
-We also made available an automatic installation of conda, see Installation using the bootstrap script to install conda as well as set up relevant channels.

 If you plan to contribute to the development of NNPDF, please see Development installation on Linux or macOS.